RichardMSBS/RichardMSBS.github.io/_teaching/2022-fall-teaching-1.md

 location: "Los Angeles, California, US"
 ---

-Answered student questions as part of a pilot program to embed learning assistants in USC's Organic Chemistry lecture sections.
+Engaged with students during in class activities as part of a pilot program to embed learning assistants in USC's Organic Chemistry lecture sections.